Federal Employment Background Check Disqualifiers: The “Forever” Rule

 Debt is only a major factor for disqualification in high-security clearance jobs or jobs that deal with financial information.
 Similar to how a retail job would be hesitant to hire an individual with a history of theft, most federal jobs don’t want individuals with a history of financial information to have access to large amounts of money, or information that they could potentially sell to get out of debt.

-Is a DUI One of the Federal Employment Background Check Disqualifications
+Is a DUI One of the Federal Employment Background Check Disqualifications?

 DUI’s are not always an immediate disqualifier for low-level security clearance jobs or jobs that don’t require any level of security clearance.
 Once again this is an issue of more integrity that will be up to the background check investigator.
 Individuals with multiple DUI’s will almost certainly be disqualified as it exhibits a pattern of risky behavior.

-How Do I Know if I Passed My Background Check
+How Do I Know If I Passed My Background Check?

 Individuals will be contacted by the hiring agency about the results of their background check as soon as they are available.
 In the case of security clearance background checks that take several months, this may mean waiting a long time.
 However, there will likely be contacted with the applicant throughout the background check process.
 As with most applications and background checks, the hiring agency contacting an individual for additional information or additional interviews means they have not yet been disqualified.